Debt Consolidation (what to consider + real life stories included)

 Seriously.
 Remember what we said about human willpower?
 It’s very weak — so weak that a solution like freezing your cards is necessary sometimes to delete temptation.

-When you literally freeze your credit, you’ll have to chip away at a massive block of ice in order to get it back — giving you time to think about whether or not you want to go through with whatever purchase you were going to make.
+When you freeze your credit, you’ll have to chip away at a massive block of ice to get it back, giving you time to think about whether or not you want to make the purchase you were going to make.

 You can also give them away to a loved one to keep until you’re out of debt.